Looking for a midwife

 Like insurance companies, Medicaid pays meagerly for midwifery services.
 Sometimes, it can be less than 10% of the cash-pay services.
 Based on these numbers, a midwifery business cannot be financially viable with many Medicaid patients.

 Therefore, some midwives in a network with some Medicaid health insurance companies take a few Medicaid patients a month.
 Many have stopped taking Medicaid at all.
-To make matters worse, some birth centers have stopped taking Medicaid, even though they usually have a much larger volume of patients than a home birth midwifery practice.
+To make things worse, some birth centers have stopped accepting Medicaid.
+In theory, they should since they usually have more patients than home-birth midwives.

 Too expensive?
-Here's some ideas on what you can do
+Here's some ideas you can try

 Plan and budget

-Most midwives offer payment plans where you pay portions of your care until you're 36 weeks pregnant.
+Most midwives offer payment plans, under which you pay for portions of your care until you're 34-36 weeks pregnant.

 For example, if you start midwifery care at eight weeks pregnant, you have seven months to pay the balance.